-Looking at Amazon, the cheapest Breville available would be the the BJE200XL – around $99.
+Looking at Amazon, the cheapest Breville available would be the BJE200XL – around $99.

 All their juicers will roughly have the same amount of yield.
-The biggest difference would be size and power.
+The most significant difference would be size and power.

-But if space isn’t an issue you can choose the biggest juicer you can afford.
+But if space isn’t an issue you can choose the most significant juicer you can afford.

 Not great for leafy greens

 Before committing to purchase a Breville or any centrifugal for that matter, I must warn you that this type of juicer will not be efficient when it comes to juicing leafy greens.

 The product design itself make this impossible without the help of something hard like apple or carrot.